HealthResearchAuthority/rsp-iras-qa/README.md

 # Cucumber Overview
 TODO: Explain Feature File structure, Use Of Tags, Playwright BDD Gen files, PW report limitation

+The Automated E2E tests utilizes Cucumber to provide test scenarios written in a BDD structure

+These scenarios are stored in our `features` file.

+The Cucumber configuration can be found in the `playwright.config.ts` file

+An overview of the basic feature file structure is outlined below.

+**Feature** − Name of the feature under test, should include the ticket number, e.g. RSP-001.

+**Description** (optional) − Describe the feature under test at a high level.

+**Scenario** − What is the specific scenario or behaviour, within the feature, being tested.

+**Given** − Setup steps that need to occur to replicate the scenario

+**When** − Action steps where the specific user inputs under test are performed

+**Then** − Results steps where we check the outputs and outcomes from the actions performed in the When steps
+&nbsp;

+An overview of some of the more advanced feature file elements are outlined below.

+**Background** - Used to group a common set of Given steps together in one place, if all Scenario's within a Feature contain them.
+They will then be executed before each scenario

+**Scenario Outline** - Used to run the same Scenario multiple times using a template, with different combinations of values at runtime provided by Examples.

+**Examples** - The Scenario Outline is run once for each row in the Examples section beneath it (not counting the first header row), and uses the values provided in that row

+**Passing Values** - You can parametrise test steps, allowing you to pass values to the Step Definition.
+Data types that can be passed include: Integers, Strings & Data Tables

+For more information consult the Cucumber Documentation provided in the Supporting Documentation
+&nbsp;

 # Auth Setup
 TODO: Describe how pre-authorize test users before main test run